-As you think about whether you’re on track for your retirement, it’s likely that at some stage you’ll need information or advice to help you better prepare your super savings.
+When considering whether you’re on track for retirement, at some stage you may need information or advice to help you better prepare your super savings for the future.

-Luckily, we’ve got a few different ways (including some you can access at no additional cost) to help you find the answers to better understand your super…and keep preparing for the future!
+Here are some options – including some you can access at no additional cost – to help you find the information to help you better understand your super and keep preparing for your future.

-If you like to be a bit hands-on, calculators and online tools can be a great way to start finding out more about your super.
-Here are a few that might help answer your questions:
+If you prefer to be more 'hands-on', calculators and online tools can be a great way to find out more about your super.
+Here are a few that might help:

 See what other calculators you might find useful.

-To answer questions that take into account more of your personal circumstances, sometimes it helps to talk through questions with an expert.
+With questions that take into account more of your personal circumstances, sometimes it helps to talk to an expert.

-As part of the services we offer to members, we’ve arranged for two specialist teams of financial advisers to provide advice to you over the phone – one for accumulation (including account based pensions) super and one for defined benefit super.
+As part of the services we offer to members, we’ve arranged for two specialist teams* of financial advisers to provide advice to you over the phone – one for accumulation super (including account-based pensions) and one for defined benefit super.

-As a member, there is generally no cost to you to use this service for advice relating to options about your account in the fund (e.g. super contributions, investment options, benefit options, insurance cover).
-A fee may apply if advice is provided outside this scope – the adviser will let you know these details beforehand if this is the case.
+As a member, there is generally no cost to you when using this service for advice relating to options about your account in our fund, for example with your super contributions, investment options, benefit options, or insurance cover.
+A fee may apply if advice is provided outside this scope – the adviser will let you know beforehand if this is the case.

-To talk with teams, simply call us and ask to speak with the Advice team.
+To get started, simply call us and ask to speak with the Advice team.

-Deciding to get more comprehensive advice from a licensed financial adviser is an option that many people consider, particularly in the lead up to retirement.
+Deciding on more comprehensive advice from an authorised financial adviser is an option many consider, particularly in the lead up to retirement.

-Getting advice that considers your unique personal circumstances could help you map out the groundwork for funding your lifestyle when you decide to stop working.
-It could also help you identify and prepare for any milestones that happen along the way, which can impact your long-term finances.
+Getting advice that considers your unique personal circumstances may help you plan for funding your lifestyle when you decide to stop working.
+It could also help you identify and prepare for significant events that can happen along the way, which may impact your long-term finances.

-As a member, it now it may be even easier for you to seek financial advice, with the option to have the fees you agree with any licensed financial adviser of your choice for advice about your account in our fund deducted from your account balance.
-This can be a tax-effective way to pay for financial advice, as fees are paid from your super account rather than your take-home pay.
+As a member, it may be even easier for you to seek financial advice, with the option to have the fees you agree with any authorised financial adviser of your choice deducted from your super account balance rather than your take-home pay, when the advice is about your account in our fund.
+This can be a tax-effective way to pay for financial advice.